polyledger/connect/README.md

 ```

 Assuming you have already added the Plaid and Stripe API credentials to your bash profile, you should be able to fund your account.
 In test mode, you can only fund your account with $100.

+### Admin app

+The admin app allows Polyledger admins to use an admin interface for managing content on the site.
+If the web server is already running, you can log in at http://localhost:8080/admin/.

 ### Custodian app